 I want to take you on a journey.

-A journey filled with experiences that I have come to understand were always meant for you, as much or more then they were ever meant for me.
-My designated task I now believe is to share what happened, that which forever changed me.
-To share every strange twist and turn, the discoveries, the questions; to make you a part of it.
-To help you question what you thought you knew, what you think is possible.
-A journey of discovery, a mystery that has always been right here waiting for us to find.
+A journey filled with experiences that I have come to understand were always meant for you, as much or more than they were ever meant for me.
+My designated task, I now believe, is to share what happened, that which forever changed me.
+To share every strange twist and turn, the discoveries, the questions, to make you a part of it.
+To help you question what you thought you knew, what you think is possible—a journey of discovery, a mystery that has always been right here waiting for us to find.

-This is not my story, not mine to take a hold of or to take as a testament to who or what I am.
-What follows doesn't belong to any single human.
+But it turns out this is not my story, not mine to take a hold of or to take as a testament to who or what I am.
+What follows doesn't belong to any human.
 What follows comes from them, from those that we call Kjrsos, the spirit of the horses.
 This is their voice.
-Their voice so we can hear what we have yet to hear, a voice that few have heard, yet a voice that all of us need to listen for.
+Their voice so we can hear what we have yet to hear.
+A voice can be hard to hear, yet a voice that all of us need to listen for.

-Kjrsos is our spelling of a word from a long-dead reconstructed language called Proto Indo-European also called PIE for short.
-A language that was the common ancestor language of all of the Indo-European family of languages that came afterwards.
-The most widely spoken language family in the world today.
+Kjrsos is our spelling of a word from a long-dead reconstructed language called Proto Indo-European, called PIE for short.
+The common ancestor language of all of the Indo-European family of languages that came afterwards.
+Today the most widely spoken language family in the world.
 The beginning of literally hundreds of languages that came afterwards.
-A language that is still a part of all of us, that has evolved with us, as it lives on in the words that we continue to use every day.
+A language that is in a way still a part of all of us, evolving through the centuries with us and continuing to live on in the words that we use every day.

 Before English or French, Spanish or German, thousands of years before Latin or Greek, this is one of the words that linguists believe was used to represent the idea that was the horse.
 Before horse, cheval, pferd, or equus, the word Kjrsos came first.

-To understand how Kjrsos is pronounced think of the name Kirsten, the r trilled, the 'os' sounding like the 'oas' in toast.
-If you listen carefully you can hear the echo of the word horse even today in this word Kjrsos.
+To understand how Kjrsos is pronounced, think of the name Kirsten, the r trilled, the 'os' sounding like the 'oas' in toast.
+If you listen carefully, you might hear the echo of the word horse even today in this word Kjrsos.

-Interestingly it is told that that for these prehistoric people who lived 6500 to 9500 years ago on the vast forest-steppe stretching from the northern shores of the Black Sea and as far east as the Caspian Sea, that they would not name that which they held sacred, special, magical.
-Kjrsos was one of those names.
+They lived 6500 to 9500 years ago on the vast forest-steppe stretching from the northern shores of the Black Sea and as far east as the Caspian Sea.
+It is told that they would not name that which they held sacred, special, magical.
+And so they could have many names for those they revered.
+Kjrsos is one of those names.

-There is power I believe and a common history for all of us in the concept of a name that existed from the time that we first clambered onto their backs thousands of years ago that is still alive in over four hundred languages still spoken today, through the language that they came from.
+There is power, I believe, and a common history for all of us in the concept of a name that existed from the time that we first clambered onto their backs thousands of years ago that is still alive in the over four hundred languages still spoken today that exist because this other language came first.

-I think some will be surprised in their expectation that this is going to be a story about horses.
-While they are the voice of the story, the surprise is, this isn't about them.
 This story belongs to everyone.
-This isn't my story, but amazingly it is our story.
-Our story to wonder and marvel at.
+This isn't my story, but amazingly it is our story, our story to wonder and marvel at.

 Inspiration can lead to change - can lead to transformation.
 I hope this sharing inspires you.